ksmaheshkumar/Distributed-Hash-Cracker/README.md

 -------------
 https://github.com/GuerrillaWarfare/Distributed-Hash-Cracker/issues

 An MD5 database (31GB Compressed), (64GB+ Un-compressed) of over 1 billion! carefully compiled cracked MD5 Hashes have been made available just for (DHC) which comes in the form of a *.session file. and should be placed in DHCs /core/database/ directory, unless you point the database within the source code elsewhere.
-(The link will be ready when the compressed file is fully uploaded.)
+(The link will be available when fully compressed/uploaded.)

 The database will be updated accordingly, you can find annoucments about said updates via Twitter: https://twitter.com/GuerrillaWF, In time the database will be in many other hash forms as well.

 For now DHC comes with two very famous pre-hashed wordlists (crack-station-human-only, rockyou.txt) ready for you to use.
-Here: https://mega.co.nz/#!q9EkESZB!8_KbAIOHG4YE1zjMIUYDDaI0aTAaoL3_kPdZh_0NhdM
+(2.66GB) Here: https://mega.co.nz/#!q9EkESZB!8_KbAIOHG4YE1zjMIUYDDaI0aTAaoL3_kPdZh_0NhdM

-Happy Hacking.

     -----------------------------------------------------------------------------

     Basic Usage: ./dhc.py [HASH]